wjv/norvig-scrabble-binder/README.md

 * <http://norvig.com/ipython/README.html>

-In case it's not obvious:  I did not create this Notebok; Peter Norvig did.
+In case it's not obvious:  I did not create this Notebook; Peter Norvig did.

 I merely created this repo so that one may view (and experiment with) this wonderful Notebook on [Binder](http://mybinder.org).
 Click the badge at the